 I don’t need the software, but I did receive the download codes as soon as I hung up the phone.
 So the first part is over, that being the order clearing through Staples and my bank (Citi, in this case).
 The next step is to get the rebates processed and in hand.
 Wonder how long that’ll take… As soon as I get the check, I’d like to look into donating and/or selling the software.
 It would be my first time to actually profit from a deal in both points and cash.

 Will update when the rebate status changes.
 Hope it isn’t a protracted process like the Thanksgiving Kaspresky deal.* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.